Do NOT follow this link or you will be blocked from the site!

 Helpers working hard with some beautiful wildflowers

 People of all means and abilities should have the opportunity to participate in restorative landscaping.
-Some of our clients hire independent landscaping crews to install our designs, and some DIY their projects.
-In the spirit of village barn-raising, we also have an affordable installation option called “DIY with Help.”
+Some of our clients DIY their projects, hire our in-house team to do the labor, or hire independent landscaping crews to install our designs.
+But those options are not affordable or physically realistic for everyone.
+So, in the spirit of village barn-raising, we also have an affordable and gentler-on-your-body installation option called “DIY with Help.”

-We maintain a network of independent helpers who are passionate about ecological landscaping, and who regularly partner with us to help our clients transform their landscapes.
-On any given day, this allows us to rally a group of people who love the land; together, we can get a lot of work done quickly.
+For “DIY with Help” projects, we maintain a network of independent helpers who are passionate about ecological landscaping, and who regularly partner with us to help our clients transform their landscapes.
+This allows us to organize a small and affordable army, on any given day, to come and plant dozens or hundred of plants in your yard.

-The helpers are not employees or subcontractors of RLD; the clients pay them directly and sign separate agreements with them.
-But usually, the clients and RLD are present with the helpers, guiding and working alongside them.
+• The helpers are not employees or subcontractors of RLD; clients pay them directly and sign a waiver+agreement with them.

 What we love about DIY With Help:

-• The work days are quite enjoyable, full of people who want to be there.
+• The work days are fun!
+They are full of people who want to be there.
 The helpers get to learn new skills, and often make new friends.
-Sometimes clients get their friends, community, or kids involved in the planting too, and/or put out snacks and drinks.
-The clients get to put their sweat and/or love into the garden and have a more personal relationship with it.
+Sometimes clients get their friends, community, or kids involved in the planting too; play music; and put out snacks and drinks.
+The clients get to put their sweat and love into the garden and build a personal relationship with it.
+The “village barn-raising” vibe is palpable, and sweaty, and wonderful.

 • RLD can refer helpers to clients for the kinds of work that we don’t do, like weeding.
 This helps independent gardeners/handymen/arborists/etc get new clients, and helps our clients find quality affordable help.